Heart Health and Your Retirement Well Being

 Heart Disease Is the Number-One Killer, But Not Top of Mind for Most

-Research shows the media puts far too much attention on causes of death like terrorism and homicide and not nearly enough on the actual number-one killer in the U.S.: heart disease.
+Putting the pandemic aside, Research has shown that the media puts far too much attention on causes of death like terrorism and homicide and not nearly enough on the actual number-one killer in the U.S.: heart disease.

 This chart from Our World in Data clearly shows the significant disconnect between what we are worried about and what will actually kill us.